su-mt4007/su-mt4007.github.io/lectures/week-2.md

 This is by no means comprehensive, but is meant to show you how to plot in practice.
 You can find more examples in the provided reading material.
-We will explore how to use plots to draw conclusions in the next plot.
+We will explore how to use plots to draw conclusions in the comming weeks.